Visiting Banff in May? Here’s All You Need to Know

 Yes, you can visit Lake Louise in May as it’s open all year round.
 Lake Louise, at the earliest, will be completely thawed by the last week of May.
 So if you’re wondering if Lake Louise is frozen in May, the answer is probably yes.

-Hiking up to the Lake Agnes Teahouse or the Little Beehive won’t be ready until around the last week of May, but you might have to wait until June, depending on the year.
-The Lake Agnes Teahouse won’t be open until around June 4th, so bring your own tea and biscuits while hiking.
+Hiking up to the Lake Agnes Teahouse or the Little Beehive will be ready around the last week of May, but depending on the year, you might have to wait until June.
+The Lake Agnes Teahouse will be open around June 4th, so bring your own tea and biscuits while hiking.

 Can You Visit Moraine Lake in May?